ClaireLiao10/ClaireL_BlueStampPortfolio/index.md

 # Prank Trick-o-Treat Bowl
 When I was a little kid, I have always wanted to prank the kids who would steal my candy.
-So, during this Hallowen, with the use of an ultrasonic sensor, this special trick-o-treat bowl can detect any hand that is ten centimeters away from reaching to grab the candy.
+So, during this Halloween, with the use of an ultrasonic sensor, this special trick-o-treat bowl can detect any hand that is ten centimeters away that reaching to grab the candy.
+Once this sensor detects the hand, the wheels will move away from the hand.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|